Raine Maida: Solo work

 Maida released a four song EP called Love Hope Hero on November 14, 2006.
 The EP contains the songs "One Second Chance", "Earthless", "Sex Love and Honey", and "Careful What You Wish For".
 The EP was sold on tours with Chantal Kreviazuk, on his website, and on iTunes.

 His full-length solo album, The Hunters Lullaby, was released on November 13, 2007, by independent label Kingnoise Records.
 The album was recorded in Maida's own studio using mostly acoustic instruments, and is described by Maida as "a collection of poems put to music".
-Maida's wife is featured on several tracks, singing and playing piano.
+Kreviazuk is featured on several tracks, singing and playing piano.

 Before releasing his second solo album, it was stated that songs from the album would be released starting August 24, 2010, with the song "Bury Me with a Gun", and from then on a new song would be released every few weeks until the release of the completed album in early 2011.
 Maida's website was then updated with the possible album title of Pachamama with a release date of February 20, 2012.
 However, a few days after this date had passed, the date was replaced with "Coming Soon".

 On June 22, 2012, Maida announced the release of the free EP Pachamama available for download on Maida's official website, featuring three new tracks and cover artwork.

 On February 8, 2013, CBC Music debuted the official lyric video for the album's official first single "Montreal".
 On May 14, 2013, We All Get Lighter was released.
 The album did not include the originally intended single "Bury Me with a Gun".